 Please give me a hint to other good tools of this categories if you miss something

-I've already have my favorites, that are kubernetes and newest Docker in Swarm Mode.
-They are absolutely worth to get to know them in detail and having hands on them independently of what path my team chooses.
+I’ve already had my favorites, which are Kubernetes and the newest Docker in Swarm Mode.
+They are absolutely worth getting to know them in detail and having hands-on them independently of what path my team chooses.